 Civil Society conducts a three-day workshop on advocacy on human resources for health started from today in Kathmandu.
 Due to the lack of skilled health workers, poor retention of available workforce and widening rural-urban health, Nepal is facing serious challenges on health sectors.
 The training aims on to solve such challenges.

-Additionally, low productivity and rampant absenteeism of health workers, particularly in rural areas ails the 31,500-strong health workforce.
+Additionally, low productivity and rampant absenteeism of health workers Hormone Replacement Scottsdale where you can get it easily, particularly in rural areas ails the 31,500-strong health workforce.

 Over the three-day workshop, facilitators and participants will discuss HRH issues at both the national and local levels and come up with strategic advocacy plans to encourage the government to take action to resolve several problems facing the country’s human resources for health.

 Save the Children Country Director for Nepal Brian J Hunter said, “The poor situation of human resources for health calls for two approaches: formulation of new HRH policy based on evidence and strict enforcement of the existing rules and regulations.
 And the role of civil society to work as a watchdog in this connection is crucial.”
 Nepalnews.com